Come Holy Spirit, fill the hearts of your faithful

 For young people, this is usually part of the 6th class primary school programme.

-Please reach out to firstname.lastname@example.org for more info.
+Please refer to the reach out to firstname.lastname@example.org for more information.

 Catechism of the Catholic Church: 1306